Nexusforge/nexus/notes/extensibility.md

 > 🛈 The exact configuration key names depend on the `IDataSource` implementation.

 > 🛈 Requests to other catalogs like `/A`, `/A/B`, `/A/B/D` or `/A/B/C/X` would also get these configuration values passed because they are provided by the same `IDataSource`.
-This is not considered a security problem.
+This is not considered a security issue.

 ## Considerations